Connecticut Man Receives Fine in Fatal 2010 Crash

-Posted on behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Dec 12, 2013 in Fatal Motor Vehicle Accidents
+Posted on behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Dec 12, 2013 in Car Accidents

 A man from New Haven has been fined in a fatal crash case that has taken more than three years to come to an end.
 The family of the victim will also receive a civil suit settlement agreed to by attorneys for both parties after a lengthy mediation.